DavidH-dev93/moderntax-challenge/README.md

 _In order to ship perks_<br>
 _I want to fill starter boxes_<br>

 Now that member data has been imported the shipping manager can begin filling boxes.
 A family should receive starter boxes with a brush and replacement brush head for each of their preferred colors.
 Each member will receive one brush and one replacement head.
 A starter box can contain a maximum of 2 brushes and 2 replacement heads in any combination of colors.
-When the shipping manager presses the starter boxes button then then a number of boxes are output.
+When the shipping manager presses the starter boxes button then a number of boxes are output.
 Using the brush preferences example above box output will be generated in the following format:

 ```
 STARTER BOX